 - Must be served on the claimant (and copied to the ANA) at the same time it is served on the appointed adjudicator

 For more information about responding to an adjudication application you can click here and you can access a sample adjudication response here

 6) Adjudication decision

 The parties are jointly and severally liable for the full amount of the adjudicator’s fees.
-It is the responsibility of the parties to determine between them who will pay the total amount due so that the determination will be released.
 The precise allocation between the parties in respect of these amounts is specified in the determination.
+Parties should note that;

 After the determination is released, the respondent is required to pay the adjudicated amount (if any) within five business days from its release.